 Those who want an uber-relaxing holiday should book a few nights at the Killeavy Castle Estate, in Northern Ireland’s southeast.
 Once a private residence for the Foxall family, the sumptuous hotel dates back to 1836 and its design was inspired by Gosford Castle, also in County Armagh.

-The castle is an impressive sight from the outside, with its boxy towers and thickly wooded surroundings.
-Inside the hotel, guests will find sleek and stylish rooms with a dash of old-world charm.
-There’s also a spa and a swish restaurant that offers fine dining with four- and seven-course tasting menus.
+The castle is an impressive sight, with its boxy towers and thickly wooded surroundings.
+Inside are stylish rooms with a dash of old-world charm, an inviting spa and a swish fine-dining restaurant.
 It’s the perfect treat for those wanting to go all-out on their summer holiday.

 Rough Guides would like to thank the following individuals, companies and picture libraries for their kind permission to reproduce their photographs (in order of appearance on the web page):